Those women longed for the touch of others' lips, and thus invited their kisses: Psychology, relationships, and sexuality

 Shinji has an important conversation with Rei in the elevator scene, telling her that she reminds him of a maternal figure.
-According to Evangelion Chronicle magazine, that Rei partakes in such an intimate conversation and the body language she expresses was unprecedented, and would have been unimaginable in the first part of the series; this illustrates the evolution of her character and her relationship with Shinji.
+According to Evangelion Chronicle magazine, that Rei partakes in such an intimate conversation and the body language she expresses in the scene is unprecedented, and would have been unimaginable in the first part of the series; this illustrates the evolution of her character and her relationship with Shinji.
 Newtype magazine noted that Shinji and Rei's words and actions have moved to a place of "mutual understanding" in this part of the series, and they act like a mother and a child.
 Writer Kazuhisa Fujie also linked Shinji's words to the fact that Rei is actually a clone of his mother Yui.
+According to Álvaro Arbonés, the elevator represents a "non-place", a transitional space where most of the series' most intimate conversations take place.

 The episode's Japanese title, "Lies and Silences", could refer to the secrets of Misato, the Marduk Institute, or even to Asuka.
 After having kissed Shinji, Asuka lies and says that she only wanted to kiss him out of boredom, as if to reassure herself.
 Fabio Bartoli noted that the kiss turned out to be a "negative experience that left heavy marks" on her psyche.
+According to the episode's original draft, Asuka's gesture of rinsing her mouth immediately after the kiss deeply hurts Shinji.
 For Anime News Network's Mike Crandol, the scene exemplifies how Shinji loves Asuka but does not know how to express his feelings, while Asuka has similarly romantic feelings for Shinji but "her ego prevents her from admitting it even to herself".
 According to fellow Anime News Network editor Lynzee Loveridge, it also reminds viewers that Asuka and Shinji are two "inexperienced kids given an impossible task and severely neglected from affection by the adults in their lives".